jonathandunn/Papers/README.md

 # Papers

+Dunn, J. (2020).
+"Mapping Languages: The Corpus of Global Language Use."
+Language Resources and Evaluation.

+Dunn, J. and Adams, B. (2020).
+"Geographically-Balanced Gigaword Corpora for 50 Language Varieties.”
+Proceedings of LREC 2020.

 Dunn, J. (2019).
 “Global Syntactic Variation in Seven Languages: Towards a Computational Dialectology.”
 Frontiers in Artificial Intelligence. doi: 10.3389/frai.2019.00015.

 Dunn, J. and Adams, B. (2019).
 “Mapping Languages and Demographics with Georeferenced Corpora.”
 In Proceedings of Geocomputation 19.